blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Representation of Legal Articles

 Is there a better way to unambiguously refer, in a machine-readable way, to parts of legislations?

+The current way is not good.
+It does not clearly distinguish countries.

+We can simply include a set of terms for all supported articles of all supported legislation.

 ### Schema elegance and modularity